Posted 9 a.m. Wednesday, Aug. 9, 2023

 - Health insurance information - and not just the card - Get to know your plan and coverage in case you need to use it.
 For instance, local healthcare centers in La Crosse include Gundersen Health System and Mayo Clinic Health System.
 Does your insurance prefer one over the other?
 Is either health system in-network for your insurance?
 These are the main questions health center staff will ask to refer students appropriately within the community.
-Also, if you've been vaccinated or plan to be, bring your vaccination card with you.

 Tips on packing for college

 Do it in shifts and watch for deals as you go.
 Most students start thinking about their packing list after receiving their roommate information.
 This gives roommates a chance to connect and avoid doubling up on items.
 Keep in mind, residence hall rooms are not large, so good planning will allow you more space while still having everything you need.

 Start with what makes a place feel like home to you.
 That might be a four-cup coffee pot, a picture of your closest friends or a favorite blanket.
 Then, fill those boxes with necessities.

 Do bring these necessities:

 - Small microwave (1000 watts or less)

 - One or two sets of plastic-ware (plates, forks, etc.)